FriendsOfSymfony/FOSRestBundle/README.md

 Registering a custom encoder requires modifying your configuration options.
 Following is an example adding support for a custom RSS encoder while removing support for xml.
-Also the default Json encoder class is modified and a custom serializer service is configured.
-Finally the a normalizer is registered for the class ``Acme\HelloBundle\Document\Article``:
+Also the default Json encoder class is modified and a custom serializer service is configured and the a normalizer is registered for the class ``Acme\HelloBundle\Document\Article``.
+Finally the HTTP response status code for failed validation is set to ``400``:

     # app/config.yml
     fos_rest: